jsparraq/cooperativa_backend/README.md

-This project will be developed in Nodejs (Expressjs ) and MongoDB.
+This project will be developed in Nodejs (Expressjs ) and Mlab MongoDB.